elmkhah/Messenger_CppGenius_2/README.md

 ## Installation

-To run the program, you need to run the installer file (setup.exe).
-Then run the TeleMors.exe file from the installation directory.
+To run the program, you need to run /TeleMors/TeleMors.pro in QT6 and build the project

 ## Features
 - Signup